-1. Applications for credit by examination may be obtained in the Admissions and Records Office at Santa Ana College.
+Applications for credit by examination may be obtained in the Admissions and Records Office at Santa Ana College.
 The student will be advised whether a testing fee is to be charged and where it should be paid.
-Applicants must be currently enrolled at the Santa Ana College and be in good standing.
+Applicants must be currently enrolled at Santa Ana College and be in good standing.

-2. The list of courses which may be challenged for credit by examination is available in the division offices at Santa Ana College.
+The list of courses which may be challenged for credit by examination is available in the division offices at Santa Ana College.

-4. Credit may be earned only for courses that are: 1) currently listed in the catalog, and 2) specifically designated by the appropriate dean as courses that are eligible for credit by examination.
+Credit may be earned only for courses that are: 1) currently listed in the catalog, and 2) specifically designated by the appropriate dean as courses that are eligible for credit by examination.
 A student may attempt credit by examination only once in a particular course.

-5. Students should be aware that some divisions offer credit by examination only on specific dates; therefore, students should obtain examination schedules from the appropriate offices as early in the semester as possible.
+Students should be aware that some divisions offer credit by examination only on specific dates; therefore, students should obtain examination schedules from the appropriate offices as early in the semester as possible.

 examination is to be administered and when and where it will be administered.
 At this same time, the student will be given a course outline and any other pertinent information detailing subject matter requirements of the course being challenged.

-7. Students may apply for credit by examination in sequential course, but may take examinations for the courses having prerequisites in the sequence only if credit has been earned by examination or coursework in the earlier course(s) of the sequence.
+Students may apply for credit by examination in sequential courses, but may take examinations for the courses having prerequisites in the sequence only if credit has been earned by examination or coursework in the earlier course(s) of the sequence.

-Grading of the examination is on a pass/no pass basis.
-Pass represents a grade of “C” or better and will be shown on the transcript as “credit by examination".

-8. Grades less than “C” will be reported to the college Admissions and Records Office but will not be recorded on the transcript.
+Grading of the examination is on a Pass/No Pass basis.
+Pass represents a grade of “C” or better and will be shown on the transcript as “credit by examination”.
+Grades less than “C” will be reported to the college Admissions and Records Office but not recorded on the transcript.
 “Pass” grades will be computed as units earned but will not be counted in the grade point average.

-9. The examiner shall transmit examination results to the Santa Ana College division office.
+The examiner shall transmit examination results to the Santa Ana College division office.
 The division dean will review the examination results and will transmit this information to the Admissions and Records Office.